Board OKs amendment to Winton agreement, discuss site's progress with owner

 “When Winton was up for sale … there weren’t too many people knocking our doors down,” Tucker said.
 “Quite frankly, at this time Amherst County could have been operating a golf course and could have been responsible for upkeep of a historic house, and I can tell you from experience that is not cheap.
 So it could have been on our taxpayers’ hands.”

 McCormack’s company also is renovating a former school building on Phelps Road in Madison Heights into 41 new market-rate apartments.
 He told supervisors construction recently has started on the renovation following some work to remove asbestos and get it in “shell condition.”
-He said it’s been a complex, arduous process to get to construction with a host of issues to work through but he expects to start pre-leasing the apartments in the second half of next year.
+He said it’s been a complex, arduous process to get to construction but he expects to start pre-leasing the apartments in the second half of next year.

 Rodgers said Waukeshaw is a year ahead of its three-year agreement with the county entered into in late 2017 to buy the site and transform it into housing.
 Supervisor Jennifer Moore, who represents District 5 in Madison Heights, went to the school when it was known as Seminole Elementary School and thanked McCormack for revitalizing a site that has been empty for nearly three decades.